alibaba/p3c/README.md

 - [Eclipse plugin](eclipse-plugin)

 ## <font color="green">Rules</font>
-<font color="blue">49 rules are realized based on PMD, please refer the P3C-PMD documentation for more detailed information.
-4 rules implemented within IDE plugins (IDEA and Eclipse) as following:</font>
+<font color="blue">Forty-nine rules are realized based on PMD, please refer the P3C-PMD documentation for more detailed information.
+Four rules are implemented within IDE plugins (IDEA and Eclipse) as follows:</font>

 - ``[Mandatory]`` Using a deprecated class or method is prohibited.
    Note: For example, decode(String source, String encode) should be used instead of the deprecated method decode(String encodeStr).
 Once an interface has been deprecated, the interface provider has the obligation to provide a new one.
 At the same time, client programmers have the obligation to check out what its new implementation is.